text-forge/web-mode-kit/README.md

 ## Kit Contents
 - HMTL Mode
 	Advanced mode for working with htm and html files, with smart auto formatting and highlighter.
 Also contains a simple code completion.
-- CSS Mode - ⚠️ In progress
+- CSS Mode
+	Simple mode for css and scss files, with auto indention and highlighter.
+Also contains a simple code completion.
 - JavaScript Mode - ⚠️ In progress
 - Markdown - ⚠️ In progress
 - JSON - ⚠️ In progress